MMuyideen/darey.io-projects/29.working-with-docker-images/README.md

 ## Pulling Images from Docker Hub

 Docker Hub is a cloud-based registry that hosts a vast collection of Docker images.
-You can pull images from Docker Hub to your local machine using the 'docker pull' commano
+You can pull images from Docker Hub to your local machine using the 'docker pull' command
 To explore available images on Docker Hub, the docker command provides a search subcommand.
 For instance, to find the Ubuntu image, you can execute:

 ```bash